zmzhang/SigmaCCS/README.md

 - [tensorflow](https://www.tensorflow.org) 2.4.0
 - [spektral](https://graphneural.network/) 1.0.5

-By using the `requirements/conda/requirements.txt`, `requirements/pip/requirements.txt` file, it will update all your packages to the correct version.
+By using the `requirements/conda/requirements.txt`, `requirements/pip/requirements.txt` file, it will install all the required packages.

 ## Data pre-processing
 SigmaCCS is a model for predicting CCS based on graph neural networks, so we need to convert SMILES strings to Graph.
-The related method is shown in `GraphData.py`
+The related method is shown in `sigma/GraphData.py`

 **1.** Generate 3D conformations of molecules.